cactoes/cpp-html-parser/README.md

 ## HTML Parser
-A simple html parser written in c++, currenty only supporting unicode
+A simple html parser written in c++

 ## including this project
 ```cmake